There’s this memory that keeps coming to my mind recently.

 I could not comprehend how badly I did not want to go to that class.

-And as I sat there, it dawned on me that I had never really wanted to go to that class, or to Arts and Social Justice, or any other class.
+And as I sat there, it dawned on me that I had never really wanted to go to that class, or to Arts and Social Justice, or to any other class.
 There were ones I liked better and worse, had more or less passion for the subject, and got on with the professor better or worse.
-But I had never really wanted to go, never really wanted to do the homework.
+But while I loved learning, the subjects in theory, I had never really wanted to go, never really wanted to do the homework.

 Why was I going to college?